NdagiStanley/teether/src/kingdombiz/testimonies/domains/README.md

 ![TV site part b](../../../.vuepress/public/images/kb/tv-b.png)

-> 🧐 I had thought against sharing the domain registrar then I remembered: most techies will simply do a WHOIS lookup so, why go through the trouble. :shrug:
+> 🧐 I had thought against sharing the domain registrar then I remembered: most techies will simply do a WHOIS lookup, so why go through the trouble. :shrug:
 >
 > Check them out: [epik.com][epik] (They call themselves: _the Swiss Bank of domains_ 🇨🇭)

-For the record I use multiple domain registrars.
-I try not to have brand-loyalty with them.
+For the record, I use multiple domain registrars.
+I try not to have brand loyalty with them.

 ---

-If this picked your interest, [this series][diy-series] probably will.
+If this piqued your interest, [this series][diy-series] probably will.
 I take readers through the steps of creating their own web presence from scratch.

 [tot]: https://www.tot.church/
 [tech-mail]: mailto:tech@tot.co.ke